FTP full form in networking is File Transfer Protocol. It provides a standardized method for transferring files between clients and servers.

 The separation of these channels allows for efficient communication and file transfer, enabling FTP to maintain a state throughout the session, unlike stateless protocols such as HTTP.

-At its core, FTP operates on a client-server model.
 This model consists of two primary entities:

 ● FTP Client: The software application or program that users interact with to request file transfers.
 Clients can be graphical (like FileZilla) or command-line-based.
 The client initiates requests to connect to the FTP server, upload or download files, and perform other file management tasks.